 Step 1 – Obtain a DSC of the proposed Directors of the Section 8 Company.
 Once a DSC is received, file Form DIR-3 with the ROC for getting a DIN.
 The Proof of Identity and Address Proof needs to be attached for obtaining DSC.

 Step 2 – Once the DIR-3 is approved, the ROC will allot a DIN to the proposed directors.

-Step 3 – File Form INC-12 with the ROC to apply for a licence for the Section 8 company along with attachment of the required documents as mentioned above.
+Step 3 – File Form INC-12 with the ROC to apply for a licence for the Section 8 company along with the attachment of the required documents as mentioned above.

-Step 4 – Once the Form is approved, a license under section 8 will be issued in Form INC-16.
+Step 4 – Once the form is approved, a license under section 8 will be issued in Form INC-16.

-Step 5 – After obtaining the license, file SPICe+ Form with the ROC for incorporation along with the required attachments as mentioned above.
+Step 5 – After obtaining the license, file the SPICe+ Form with the ROC for incorporation along with the required attachments as mentioned above.